ATLANTIC CITY -- Atlantic City has started fining the shuttered and now powerless former Revel casino for safety violations.

 The fire department warned in February that without water flowing through the building's pipes and electricity to get firefighters to upper floors, firefighting efforts at the 47-story building would be next to impossible.
-At 710 feet, Revel is the second-tallest building in New Jersey, behind only the 781-foot-tall Goldman Sachs offices in Jersey City.
+At 710 feet, Revel is the second-tallest building in New Jersey, behind the 781-foot-tall Goldman Sachs offices in Jersey City.